 Policyholders with low sum insured: If the sum insured amount of your health insurance is inadequate and does not have many benefits, you can opt for the Top-up plans for a smaller premium compared to buying a new health insurance plan.

 Following are the coverage details of Top-up and Super Top-up health insurance plans depending upon specific coverage offered by an insurer.

 Here are the non-coverage details of Top-up and Super Top-up insurance plans depending upon the specific coverage offered by an insurer.

 Plastic or cosmetic surgeries, if not medically necessary

 Top-up plans offer that extra edge at a lower premium when the sum insured is exhausted.
 Here is the role that Top-up plans play in senior citizen health insurance policies.

 It protects against rising and higher healthcare costs for senior citizens.

 It offers higher coverage at an affordable premium compared to regular health insurance plans.

 Continuous support: You can buy, renew, and register claims through the website or mobile app.
-The process is simple to follow and faster.

 Zero paperwork: You can ditch the tedious paperwork and documentation while buying ACKO health insurance plans.
 There is no paperwork involved, and the process is entirely online.